JKristijan/JKristijan.github.io/_posts/2021-07-04-adolescent-puppy-care.md

 comments: true
 ---

-**By the seventh month, your puppy is most definitely an adolescent... and he's a force to be reckoned with!**
+**By the ASDFDGGSFHDGSGHFDGJFDHJFMGF seventh month, your puppy is most definitely an adolescent... and he's a force to be reckoned with!**

 **From now until he's a year old (or, if he's a large/giant breed, until he's 2 years or more) his growth slows down pretty significantly.**